sorelmitra/learn/README.md

 # botagg

+# Discontinued

+I discontinued this project because I can't keep-up with it along with my other assignments...

 # Overview

 This is a demonstrative project that aims to build a ChatBot Aggregator app with mobile front-end and web admin app, as a way to show how I assure product quality while developing with new technologies.